RightRudderLeftStick/OpenSource-VeryBigStick/Electrical/README.md

 Using the freejoy version requires a **genuine** STM32F103C8 microcontroller board.
 Counterfeit STM32 chips cause all sorts of unpredictable problems with the Freejoy firmware.
 Try and order your STM32F103C8 from a trusted retailer with a proper return policy.

-Freejoy version is still to come, and there will be a specialized firmware outside of what they currently distribute on the github to support the longer cable lengths required to connect the shift register.
-The breakout board revision 1.3 already supports all the required IO for freejoy.
+Freejoy version requires a specialized firmware on top of v1.7.1_1b3 that is publically avaliable.
+Due to the length of the stick and wiring the timing of the CD4021 shift registers causes ghosting of inputs.
+This specialized firmware adjusts this.
+It is in the /Firmware/ directory.

+In the /config/ directory there is also the w.i.p config file.
+It doesn't yet support the new IO pins of the 1.4 board revision.

 Link to Freejoy [github.](https://github.com/FreeJoy-Team/FreeJoy)